 Samir worked for a private school as head of student affairs from 2014 to 2016.

-2016: He was hired by the University of Balamand as a coordinator for co-curricular programs for its Faculty of Health Sciences mandated to motivate and engage students and faculty in community engagement programs.
+He was hired by the University of Balamand as co-curricular programs coordinator for its Faculty of Health Sciences for the academic year of 2016-2017.
+He was mandated to motivate and engage students and faculty in community engagement programs.

-2019: He becomes the campaign and political adviser to Joumana Haddad, a writer, prominent advocate for human rights and freedoms as well as a candidate to the 2018 parliamentary elections who initially won her seat but was reportedly victim of a falsified vote count.
+In 2019, Samir becomes the campaign and political adviser to Joumana Haddad, a writer, prominent advocate for human rights and freedoms as well as an independent candidate to the 2018 parliamentary elections who initially won her seat but was reportedly victim of a falsified vote count.

-Until date, Samir is committed to creating a positive impact on youth and addressing the challenges they face.
-He is invited as a moderator, guest and motivational speaker on different occasions.
+Samir is committed to include the voices of young people in decision-making processes.
+He is invited as a moderator, guest and motivational speaker.
 He firmly stands for the rights of marginalized communities and groups subject to chronic neglect or discrimination.